Money

 - You are a freelancer or self-employed in Germany

-- You have rental properties in India
+- You have rental properties in India with significant income

 - Your total worldwide assets include anything complicated (trusts, NRO accounts with significant balances, Indian business ownership)